MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 ## ✨ Features

 * Mockable (plugin and API methods aren't static)
-* Display basic notifications
-* Scheduling when notifications should appear
-* Periodically show a notification (interval based)
-* Schedule a notification to be shown daily at a specified time
-* Schedule a notification to be shown weekly on a specified day and time
-* Retrieve a list of pending notification requests that have been scheduled to be shown in the future
-* Cancelling/removing notification by id or all of them
-* Specify a custom notification sound
-* Ability to handle when a user has tapped on a notification, when the app is in the foreground, background or is terminated
-* Determine if an app was launched due to tapping on a notification
-* [Android] Request permission to show notifications
 * [Android] Configuring the importance level
 * [Android] Configuring the priority
 * [Android] Customising the vibration pattern for notifications